DevExpress-Examples/richedit-vue-app/README.md

 This example is a ready-to-use client Vue application with the DevExpress RichEdit component.

 ## Requirements
-* To use the RichEdit control in an Angular application, you need to have a [Universal, DXperience, or ASP.NET subscription](https://www.devexpress.com/buy/net/).
+* To use the RichEdit control in a Vue application, you need to have a [Universal, DXperience, or ASP.NET subscription](https://www.devexpress.com/buy/net/).
 * Versions of the devexpress npm packages should be identical (their major and minor versions should be the same).

 ## Quick Start